 - If no resolution is reached at this stage then the formal Quality Assurance dispute resolution process will be initiated.

-The IRO has the authority to refer the case to CAFCASS at any time where he or she considers it appropriate to do so and must consider a referral to CAFCASS where, having drawn any failures as set out above to the attention of persons of appropriate seniority in the local authority, the issues have not been addressed to his or her satisfaction within a reasonable period of time.
+The IRO has the authority to refer the case to CAFCASS at any time where they consider it appropriate to do so and must consider a referral to CAFCASS where, having drawn any failures as set out above to the attention of persons of appropriate seniority in the local authority, the issues have not been addressed to their satisfaction within a reasonable period of time.